GAMEPLAY

 4. Strategy Gameplay: Strategy games require players to plan and execute actions to achieve specific goals.
 They involve resource management, tactical decision-making, base-building, and sometimes even diplomacy.
 Games like Civilization or StarCraft fall under this category.

 5. Simulation Gameplay: Simulation games aim to replicate real-life experiences in a virtual environment.
-Examples include flight simulators or city-building games like SimCity.
+Examples include flight simulators or city-building games like SimCity, which showcase unique gameplay mechanics.

 6. Adventure Gameplay: Adventure games emphasize storytelling and exploration in richly detailed worlds filled with characters and puzzles that need to be discovered and solved.